mementomoryn/arkheion/README.md

 Rest assured, **Arkheion** support downloading from various music streaming services.

-**Arkheion** collects multiple python scripts to download songs, albums, and even playlists in the best quality.
+**Arkheion** collects multiple python scripts to download songs, albums, playlists, etc in the best quality.

 With **Arkheion**, you can easily download favorite songs you wanted to archive.